Please approach this article honestly, because it’s something we all need to do. Regardless of how difficult it is.

 But it would help both you and your child if you see them as the awesome child they are, rather than mourn who you think they might have been.
 Positive outlooks are everything, especially to children who are made to believe they’re ‘not what they should have been’.

-Also please respect that, even if Andrew Wakefield were actually right, vaccines would simply not be around if it were healthier to leave kids unvaccinated.
+Also please respect that, even if vaccines were to cause autism, they would simply not be around if it were healthier to leave kids unvaccinated.
 This is why those on the other side of the debate continue vaccinating.
 They don’t want to risk their children’s lives, which is understandable.

 (Unless you would rather put a child at risk of death than at risk of autism.
-Then we have nothing to discuss.)
+If that’s you, we have nothing to discuss.)

 To those who WOULD want an autism cure…